Book a Demo

 Heritage & Digital - what are the barriers?

-Digital transformation is a relatively new concept, which has only accelerated since the pandemic.
+Digital transformation, including contactless fundraising, is a relatively new concept, which has only accelerated since the pandemic, offering significant benefits to heritage organisations.
 There is a hesitancy to update processes with digital tools available.
 Something we have seen in other charitable industries, where budgets are stretched, resources are limited and demand is increasing.

 Potential barriers could include: